& WORK WE'VE DONE

-This workshop was devised with the talented Corporate Partnerships team at PSI and with the support of Pfizer, The Curious Company, CollaborateUp and Pyxera Global.
+This workshop was devised by the talented Corporate Partnerships team at PSI and with the support of Pfizer, The Curious Company, CollaborateUp and Pyxera Global.

 A previous workshop was held in October of 2014 with the support of the Tuck School of Business at Dartmouth University.

-Collaborative approach to supporting communities impacted by Zika, April 2016
+Collaborative approach to support communities impacted by Zika, April 2016